 Keep in mind that the price you see advertised is a monthly price.
 When you get to the checkout that figure will be multiplied by 12 months and have VAT added on top.
 This is standard industry practice and most hosts will advertise pricing this way.
 You may also get a discount for going for longer periods (annual or bi-annual).

 5. Not knowing your limitations

-Check the terms and conditions to find out more, but restrictions of personal file storage are common, as are rules about certain types of media or streaming.
-Hosting companies have to implement these restrictions to ensure the smooth running of the service for everyone on a shared server since resources (the electricity the server consumes, the bandwidth used by the server, the hard drives) do cost money.
+Make sure you check the terms and conditions to find out more, but restrictions of personal file storage are common, as are rules about certain types of media or streaming.
+Hosting companies have to implement these restrictions to ensure the smooth running of the service for everyone - especially on a shared server since resources (the electricity the server consumes, the bandwidth used by the server, the hard drives) do cost money.

 - This is an excerpt from an eBook called "The ultimate guide to web hosting", published by TechRadar Pro in association with Planet Hippo

 - We've also highlighted the best website hosting services